 This week was super busy at our house, it was the first week of summer for the kids, we had Father’s Day, we had friends over for diner (we had to dust the neglect from being so busy during the school year off of the whole downstairs) and I sewed like a mad person!

 The first couple of pictures are from a decorating project I have been meaning to work on for a year, and only just now gotten around to.
+In the midst of it all, we’ve also been thinking about other ways to liven up our space.
+The idea of decorating has just got me in the mood to make even more changes, although I think my friend has had a part to play in this too.
+She’s recently transformed her outdoor space with this carport shed combo that can help to house her cars in all kinds of weather.
+She does have a garage but that’s full of clutter.
+It looks amazing!
+She’s just got me in the mood to really change my living space.
+But first, we must complete this decorating project that we’ve been meaning to do.
 We bought a lovely antique shelf the last time we were in Germany (3 years ago I think) and it lived in the entryway of our last house as a coat hook since we didn’t have a hall closet.
 In this house we put the shelf in the living-room but it sat empty for the last year until this week.

 Last Saturday we took the kids canoeing on the James River, and popped into visit some friends and take them diner – I was massively surprised when my friend gave me the most lovely gift ever – a 24″ reproduction 17th century wooden doll!
 I am eventually going to dress it in something fancy, but until then I knew it would live on my living-room shelf.